StarBeta/Thought-SC2/docs/FAQ.md

 Two reasons: 1.
 The features provided by pysc2 are not rich enough.
 We use the raw interface to enhance the features.
 Meanwhile, since we use macro actions, in order to simplify the macro actions, we use the raw interface to get the middle information; 2.
 The change of game version of StarCraft II is very fast, we have added the passed parameter of sc2_env so that it can specify a game version, so our training and testing can be fixed in one version.
 So we simply modified the two places of sc2_env.

-**4. Why you use the raw interface of StarCraft II in somewhere?**
+**4. Why use the raw interface of StarCraft II in somewhere?**

 As we said before, the information provided by the original pysc2 interface is a bit lacking, so we use the raw interface as a complement.
 In addition, the execution of some actions in the macro operation requires location information.
 This information can be obtained from the interface of pysc2, but it is a bit cumbersome.
 For the sake of simplicity, we get it from the raw interface in this version.
 Since our goal is to study the use of reinforcement learning to solve StarCraft II, this approach simplifies setup and simplifies research.

-**5. I see that currently the agent only uses a part of the units and buildings.
-Is that right??**
+**5. Currently, the agent only uses a part of the units and buildings.
+Is that right?**

 Yes.
 In the current version, we only use some of the early buildings and units (of course, the current code can be easily extended to all units and buildings).
 For this reason, we call this setup a 'full-length' StarCraft II instead of a 'complete' StarCraft II.
 Our current code can be easily extended to all units and buildings in a very straightforward way.
 In a future version, we will try to build an agent using all the units and buildings for complete StarCraft II.